This page walks you through the full Quartz setup: from getting the source code to previewing your site locally, then pushing it to GitHub.

 This will prompt you for:

 • A template (default, obsidian, ttrpg, blog) — pick the one that matches your use case.
-See create for details on each.
+See create > Templates for details on each.

 • A content strategy — choose how to populate the content/ folder: